ehilzinger/Lectures/docs/00_scientific/00-finding-topic/00-differentiating-topic-title.md

 > A Study of Bacterial Growth in Controlled Environments

 Does this create excitement?
 Maybe it does, in case you are a biologists - but still, this title misses key information.
 It does not elaborate on **which** controlled environments or bacteria it talks about, it also does not mention what kind of study or methodology is used here.
+It is therefore of crucial importance to include such necessary information in a title - opposed to what we see in fiction and fantasy, where the deliberately ommiting information adds additional suspense (we don't do that here).

+Here is a [checklist](/files/checklist_title.pdf) to figure out whether your title is short enough, catchy, and conveys all the necessary information.